Go to A-Z Databases: Books & eBooks to search for more eBooks. Must access on campus or login with your COM account for off campus access.

 Davis's Drug Guide for Nurses, 17th Edition

-Davis's Drug Guide for Nurses, 19th edition
+Davis's Drug Guide for Nurses, 19th Edition

 Medicine Management Skills for Nurses